dmerejkowsky/blog/content/post/0075-advantures-in-ci-land.md

 Note: you may wonder why we did not just set the `BROWSER` environment variable directly in the `.gitlab-ci.yml` file.
 This would have worked, but here we create a special *copy* of the current environment variables, and we set the `BROWSER` environment variable *just for the `yarn` process*.
 Why?

-Well, if you think of environment variables as nasty global variables (and you should), it makes sense to limit their scope this way.
+Well, if you think of environment variables as nasty global variables (and you should: the environment of a process is just a big mutable shared state), it makes sense to limit their scope this way.

 Anyway, back to the main topic: